Saturday August 9th – 1.00pm to 8.30pm. Places available.

 Places cost £99.00 per person.

-The courses will run from early afternoon until just after sunset, and have been timed to coincide with what should be the peak of the heather season.
-This area area has a wealth of subject matter for the landscape photographer, with high gritstone edges, abandoned millstones, a beautiful wooded valley with lots of little waterfalls, and natural rock outcrops as well as superb views over the Dark Peak for sunsets.
+The course will run from early afternoon until just after sunset, and has been timed to coincide with what should be the peak of the heather season.
+This area has a wealth of subject matter for the landscape photographer, with high rugged gritstone edges, abandoned millstones, a beautiful wooded valley with lots of little waterfalls, and natural rock outcrops as well as superb views over the Dark Peak for sunsets.

 We’ll break for afternoon tea in a local pub or tearoom (not included in the course price) – where we will also have a chance to review the photos you have taken on our laptop.